kkulykk/distributed-botnet/README.md

 * Node.js and Go (Gin) to develop server and bots
 * ReactJS and Typescript for making user interface
 * AWS (EC2) for server deployment
-* Planning to include C++ for getting better bots performance